 Cognitive-behavioral approaches are usedto improve age-appropriate problem solving skills, communication skills, impulse control, anger management skills, and stress management skills.

 Family therapy is often focused on making needed changes within the family system such as improving communication skills and family interactions, as well as increasing family support among family members.

 Peer group therapy is often focused on developing and using social skills and interpersonal skills.

 While medications have very limited value in the treatment of adjustment disorders, medication may be considered on a short term basis if a specific symptom is severe and known to be responsive to medication.

 Prevention of adjustment disorders:

-Preventive measures to reduce the incidence of adjustment disorders in children are not known at this time.
-However, early detection and intervention can reduce the severity of symptoms, enhance the child's normal growth and development, and improve the quality of life experienced by children or adolescents with adjustment disorders.
+Preventive measures to reduce the incidence of adjustment disorders in adolescents are not known at this time.
+However, early detection and intervention can reduce the severity of symptoms, enhance the adolescent's normal growth and development, and improve the quality of life experienced by children or adolescents with adjustment disorders.